Sumitomo Mitsui Trust Holdings Inc. Has $131.59 Million Stock Holdings in Valero Energy Co. (NYSE:VLO)

 Analyst Ratings Changes

-VLO has been the subject of a number of recent analyst reports.
-Mizuho cut their target price on Valero Energy from $174.00 to $159.00 and set a “buy” rating for the company in a research report on Friday, October 6th.
-Raymond James cut their target price on Valero Energy from $156.00 to $154.00 and set a “strong-buy” rating for the company in a research report on Friday, October 27th.
-Tudor, Pickering, Holt & Co. downgraded Valero Energy from a “buy” rating to a “hold” rating and cut their target price for the company from $150.00 to $130.00 in a research report on Monday, October 30th.
-Bank of America boosted their price target on Valero Energy from $152.00 to $161.00 and gave the stock a “neutral” rating in a report on Monday, September 18th.
-Finally, Piper Sandler boosted their price target on Valero Energy from $168.00 to $171.00 and gave the stock an “overweight” rating in a report on Tuesday, October 3rd.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, Valero Energy has an average rating of “Moderate Buy” and an average target price of $153.64.
+A number of research analysts recently weighed in on VLO shares.
+Mizuho decreased their target price on Valero Energy from $174.00 to $159.00 and set a “buy” rating on the stock in a report on Friday, October 6th.
+Raymond James reduced their price target on Valero Energy from $156.00 to $154.00 and set a “strong-buy” rating for the company in a research note on Friday, October 27th.
+StockNews.com assumed coverage on Valero Energy in a research note on Thursday, October 5th.
+They issued a “buy” rating for the company.
+Piper Sandler boosted their price target on Valero Energy from $168.00 to $171.00 and gave the company an “overweight” rating in a research note on Tuesday, October 3rd.
+Finally, Barclays boosted their price target on Valero Energy from $142.00 to $144.00 in a research note on Tuesday, October 3rd.
+One analyst has rated the stock with a sell rating, three have given a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $153.64.

 Valero Energy Corporation manufactures, markets, and sells transportation fuels and petrochemical products in the United States, Canada, the United Kingdom, Ireland, Latin America, and internationally.
 It operates through three segments: Refining, Renewable Diesel, and Ethanol.
 The company produces California Reformulated Gasoline Blendstock for Oxygenate Blending and Conventional Blendstock for Oxygenate Blending gasolines, CARB diesel, diesel, jet fuel, and asphalt; aromatics; and sulfur crude oils.